Bluescape/helm-chart/helm-chart-sources/cp-helm-charts/README.md

-= Confluent Platform Helm Charts
+#Confluent Platform Helm Charts
-:icons: font
-:toc: auto
-:toc-placement: macro
-:toc-position: auto
-:toc-title: Table of content
-:toclevels: 3
-:idprefix:
-:idseparator: -
-:sectanchors:
-:icons: font
-:source-highlighter: rouge
-:experimental:

 You can use the Helm charts to deploy services on Kubernetes for development, test, and proof of concept environments.
 CAUTION: Open Source Helm charts are not supported by Confluent.

-*If you want to use Confluent Platform on Kubernetes in a test or production environment, follow these instructions to install https://docs.confluent.io/current/installation/operator/index.html#operator-about-intro[Confluent Operator].*
+* If you want to use Confluent Platform on Kubernetes in a test or production environment, follow these instructions to install https://docs.confluent.io/current/installation/operator/index.html#operator-about-intro[Confluent Operator].

-toc::[]

-The https://github.com/confluentinc/cp-helm-charts[Confluent Platform Helm Charts] enable you to deploy Confluent Platform components on Kubernetes for development, test, and proof of concept environments.
+* The https://github.com/confluentinc/cp-helm-charts[Confluent Platform Helm Charts] enable you to deploy Confluent Platform components on Kubernetes for development, test, and proof of concept environments.

-== Installation
+## Installation

 [source,bash]
 .Installing helm chart
 ----
-helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/   #<1>
+* helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/
-helm repo update    #<2>
+* helm repo update
-helm install confluentinc/cp-helm-charts --name my-confluent --version 0.5.0    #<3>
+* helm install confluentinc/cp-helm-charts --name my-confluent --version 0.5.0
 ----
-<1> Add `confluentinc` helm charts repo
+1. Add `confluentinc` helm charts repo
-<2> Update repo information
+2. Update repo information
-<3> Install Confluent Platform with release name «my-confluent» and version `0.5.0`
+3. Install Confluent Platform with release name «my-confluent» and version `0.5.0`

-== Contributing
+## Contributing

 We welcome any contributions: